grafana-toolbox/grafana-import/README.md

 # Grafana import Tool

-A python3 bases application to play with grafana dashboards using [Grafana API](https://grafana.com/docs/grafana/latest/http_api/) and a python interface [grafana_api](https://github.com/m0nhawk/grafana_api)
+A python3 based application to play with grafana dashboards using [Grafana API](https://grafana.com/docs/grafana/latest/http_api/) and a python interface [grafana_api](https://github.com/m0nhawk/grafana_api)

 The aim of this tool is to:
-1. Export easilly an existing Grafana dashboard.
+1. Export easilly an existing Grafana dashboard from a folder.
-3. Import a dashboard in JSON format into a Grafana.
+2. Import a dashboard in JSON format into a Grafana.
+3. Remove a dashboard

 ## Install using this repo